jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture-ig/chapter1.md

 In the right side of the hexagon...
 To perform its responsabilities, the hexagon will have to achieve goals.
 For achieving these goals it might need to interact with external systems (driven actors) through driven ports.
 These interactions link application goals with driven actor responsabilies.

 The hexagon would be like any other actor.
 It has goals and to achieve them it might need to interact with another actor.

+#### REMARK:

+I want to quote here Dr. Alistair Cockburn, when I asked him in an interview what could he tell us about the "Hexagonal Architecture - Use Cases" relationship, whether I am right, or should I change anything I wrote about this topic.
+He answered the following:

+_<< The driver/driven = primary/secondary distinction is correct.
+The goal levels less so.
+A sea-level or user-task-level use case roughly speaking represents one business atomic transaction, quite possible a database “transaction” in database terms (meaning fully committed or fully rolled back).
+However, every function call on a port is a use case, and probably a fish-level or even clam-level use case from a human’s point of view.
+A new function call might only add a small piece of information or answer a small question needed to reach the full business transaction._

+_It might be that a port aggregates one-person summary level use case, but it’s possible that they summary level use case involves multiple people hitting multiple ports.
+The purpose of a summary level use case is to show the macro flow, so there is no reason to expect them to stay on one port.
+Something needs to show how all the hits to the system over time add up to something interesting from the human or business perspective.>>_

+I want to thank Alistair Cockburn for his attention and his comments.
+You can read the entire interview at <a target="_blank" href="https://jmgarridopaz.github.io/content/interviewalistair.html">https://jmgarridopaz.github.io/content/interviewalistair.html</a>

 <div id="tc5"></div>
 ### 5.- LINKS